vineethsai/tool-registry/postman/README.md

 - `testPolicyId` - Sample policy ID for testing endpoints
 - `testCredentialId` - Sample credential ID for testing endpoints
 - `testCredentialToken` - Sample credential token for testing

+## Comprehensive Testing Capabilities

+### Test Data Generation

+The collection includes utilities for generating test data in bulk:

+1. Individual generators for agents, tools, policies, access requests, and credentials
+2. A "Generate Multiple Test Entities" request that can be used with the Collection Runner to create multiple entities at once
+3. Clean-up tools for removing test data references

+Each test data generation request:
+- Creates entities with unique names (using timestamps)
+- Stores entity IDs in environment variables for later use
+- Maintains arrays of IDs for bulk operations

+### Acceptance Testing

+Ready-to-use acceptance test scenarios cover core business flows:

+1. **Agent Registration and Management** - Create, verify, and update agents
+2. **Tool Registration Flow** - Register new tools and verify their existence
+3. **Policy Creation and Access Control** - Create policies and validate access
+4. **Credential Management** - Generate and verify credentials

+Each acceptance test includes:
+- Pre-request scripts for setup
+- Test scripts that validate correct API behavior
+- Clear pass/fail criteria
+- Environment variable storage for cross-request data sharing

+### Security Testing

+The collection includes a suite of security tests to identify potential vulnerabilities:

+1. **Input Validation Tests** - SQL injection, XSS, and XXE attack attempts
+2. **Authorization Tests** - Access control and directory traversal attempts
+3. **Data Validation Tests** - Invalid input formats and excessive payloads
+4. **Rate Limiting Tests** - API flood protection checks

+## Running Test Suites

+To run comprehensive test suites:

+1. Use the Postman Collection Runner to execute test folders
+2. For data generation, set the desired quantity in the "Generate Multiple Test Entities" request
+3. For security testing, review the test results to identify potential vulnerabilities
+4. Use the environment variables panel to monitor stored test entities

 ## Base URL Configuration